antsporter/friday9/README.md

 What went well?

 I got it sorted out which made me feel confident going into the stretch goals.
+Working with Oli and Josie helped us all worked together and get the code working.

 What didn't go as planned?